stamen/spatial-dataviz-for-data-scientists/README.md

 - Some GeoJSON styling and interactivity.
 Example 5: [Leaflet styling and interaction](http://bl.ocks.org/almccon/5ec33135bea51edfe17c32f1331c5182)

-  Notice here how we have to add another library (D3 in this case, but could be jQuery) to load the external file.
-Also observe the stark difference between the raster _basemap_ and the vector data _overlay_.
+  Observe the stark difference between the raster _basemap_ and the vector data _overlay_.
 These two parts of the map are created differently, they behave differently, and the even _look_ different!
 For a long time this is what all web maps were like.
 But from here on out we'll see how the boundaries between basemap and overlay are starting to blur:

 #### Basemaps (and overlays) in the world of WebGL